 For Immediate Release: July 30, 2013

-As detailed in a Human Rights First blueprint released last week, Rosoboronexport is a Russian state-owned arms dealer and is part of a defense-industrial conglomerate run by an intimate friend of Vladimir Putin.
+The state-owned arms dealer Rosoboronexport is part of a defense-industrial conglomerate run by an intimate friend of Vladimir Putin.
 Its defense contracts are “an important trough at which senior officials feed,” according to a 2007 State Department cable published by Wikileaks.
+Nevertheless, the Department of Defense (DoD) awarded Rosoboronexport a no-bid contract for the helicopters in 2010 and has insisted that no other foreign or domestic manufacturer can produce a competitive aircraft for the “hot and high” Afghan terrain.